-After years of tumult and abuse, Marvin Gaye died when his father, Marvin Gay Sr., shot him at point-blank range inside the family's Los Angeles home in 1984.
+After inflicting decades of torment and abuse, Marvin Gay Sr. shot his son Marvin Gaye at point-blank range inside the family's Los Angeles home on April 1, 1984.

 As music critic Michael Eric Dyson once said, Motown legend Marvin Gaye “chased away the demons of millions… with his heavenly sound and divine art.”
 But while this soulful voice healed those who listened, the man behind it suffered a tremendous amount of pain.